 The aftermath of a car accident can be chaotic.
 When you are sitting in a wrecked car and staring through a shattered windshield, knowing what to do next can seem overwhelming.
-Your first priorities should be to check your condition and the condition of the others involved, call the police, get to a safe location, and seek emergency medical care if needed.
+Your first priority should be to check your condition and the condition of the others involved, call the police, get to a safe location, and seek emergency medical care if needed.
 Amid the chaos, it may not occur to you to take pictures of the scene of the accident, but it is more important than you may think.

 Many people fail to photograph the accident scene because they are in shock immediately following the accident.
 Others fail to take photos at the scene because they do not realize what powerful evidence car accident photos may provide.
 Having car accident photos that document the damage and injuries can make the difference between a successful insurance claim and an unsuccessful insurance claim.